How to Break Chart’s column?

 if split break

-Double-click on the small square that shows when clicking on the result of previous formula.
+Double-click on the small square selector icon that appears when you click on the formula result.

 results previous formula